 The responses must be signed under oath and the attorney must sign any response that contains any objections.

-Attorneys or parties in California who would like to view a portion of a sample motion to vacate a sister state judgment in California sold by the author can see below.
+Attorneys or parties who would like to view a portion of a sample 9 page responses to requests for admission in United States District Court under Rule 36 containing brief instructions for responding, a generic verification under oath with notary acknowledgment for use in most states, a specific verification for California only, and proof of service by mail sold by the author can see below.

 Follow the author on Twitter at: https://twitter.com/LegalDocsPro

-You can view sample legal document packages for sale by going to http://www.legaldocspro.com/downloads.aspx
+You can view sample legal document packages for sale by visiting: http://www.legaldocspro.com/downloads.aspx

 Please note that the author of this blog post, Stan Burman is NOT an attorney and as such is unable to provide any specific legal advice.
 The author is NOT engaged in providing any legal, financial, or other professional services, and any information contained in this blog post is NOT intended to constitute legal advice.